Craig Minogue: Russell Street Bombing

-The Russell Street Bombing occurred at approximately 1 pm on 27 March 1986, Easter Thursday.
+The Russell Street Bombing occurred at approximately 1 pm on 27 March 1986, Holy Thursday.
 The blast killed 21-year-old Constable Angela Taylor, left 22 people injured and caused massive damage to the Russell Street Police Headquarters and surrounding buildings, with damage estimated at over $500,000.

 Prison life

 At about 11.30 am on 22 July 1988, in the maximum security industry yard, Craig Minogue, then 26, beat Alex Tskamakis, 40, to death with a pillow case loaded with 5 kg gym weights.

 Minogue initiated many legal challenges against the Victorian government, mostly concerning his treatment while imprisoned.
 In 2002 Minogue applied unsuccessfully to the Victorian Civil and Administrative Tribunal (VCAT) and sought copies of prison management and operation manuals.
 His request was refused, but he was granted access to limited information and restricted to viewing such information while within the prison library.
-This decision was widely criticized by academics and lawyers as promoting a lack of administrative transparency in the prison system and creating a situation where the rules that prisoners are supposed to abide by are concealed from them.
+This decision was widely criticised by academics and lawyers as promoting a lack of administrative transparency in the prison system and creating a situation where the rules that prisoners are supposed to abide by are concealed from them.

 In 2005, Minogue, who entered the prison system illiterate, completed his Bachelor of Arts degree with honours from Deakin University.
 In the same year he was accepted as a PhD student at La Trobe University, the first prisoner in Australia and one of the few in the world to do so.
 Minogue uses his website to post information about his academic work.
 He writes on his website that he is remorseful for his crimes, and claims that he is among the victims.
 He also condemns the media's annual remembrance of his crimes, stating that his victims would not want the events remembered.

 In a coronial inquest into deaths in the fire at the prison Minogue gave evidence over three days.
 At the completion of the inquest, the State Coroner found Corrections Victoria was, in his words, "moribund and corrupt".
 A book by Monash University academic and historian Dr. Bree Carlton, Imprisoning Resistance, examined prisoner resistance which led to the Jika Jika fire.

 Parole

-In 2016, after it was revealed Minogue had applied for parole and following media and public pressure on the Victorian government, The Parliament of Victoria, legislated to eliminate the possibility of parole for persons "convicted and sentenced" to a term of imprisonment "for the murder of a person who the prisoner knew was, or was reckless as to whether the person was, a police officer" unless the board is satisfied that the prisoner is in imminent danger of dying or is seriously incapacitated.
+In 2016, after it was revealed Minogue had applied for parole and following media and public pressure on the Victorian government, the Parliament of Victoria legislated to eliminate the possibility of parole for persons "convicted and sentenced" to a term of imprisonment "for the murder of a person who the prisoner knew was, or was reckless as to whether the person was, a police officer" unless the board is satisfied that the prisoner is in imminent danger of dying or is seriously incapacitated.
 The law was applied retrospectively and impacted Minogue's application for parole.